aahilsanto/Module-2/Looping(Patterns)-Pascal's Triangle Generator.md

 ## Result

-Thus thr program to write a Python program that generates **Pascal's Triangle** using numbers is executed successfully.
+Thus the program that generates **Pascal's Triangle** using numbers is executed successfully.